 Don’t Overtalk.
 Be Brief.
 The act of repetition is helpful.
 When small children are learning something new, repetition is good.
 Whenever possible, incorporate different learning styles, such as visuals, movement, or sound.

-Check out my blog post, Rule of Three, for more on this effective practice.
+Check out my blog post, Power of Three, for more on this effective practice.

 Imagine that you get hired for a new job.
 You are told you start the next day.
 No one tells you what time you should show up and when you do, you are led to a desk and told to go to work.
 There is no explanation, no chance to observe others, and no idea what is expected.
 Inside, you have a sense of panic that you might really screw up.
 For some children, this is what the first day of preschool is like.